top of page

 After conquering Nadia’s Peak again (insert standing ovation here), we pressed on, skirting ridges and soaking in panoramic views as we made our way toward Vergenoeg.

-This descent isn’t for the faint-hearted.
-It’s hot, grueling, and just the right amount of miserable to make you question your decision.
-But when you finally stumble your way to the bottom—sweaty, sore feet that feel like they’ve been through a shredder and wondering how many toenails survived—you’re not just triumphant, you feel like you’ve summited Kilimanjaro.
-Twice.
+But when you finally stumble your way to the bottom - sweaty, sore feet that feel like they’ve been through a shredder and wondering how many toenails survived - the sense of triumph is ridiculous.

 RATING